 Many superb programs exist nationwide.
 The following lists some of the programs that successful applicants have found helpful.
 Most offer "certificates of completion," but they also caution that their programs and certificates are not to be confused with actual certification.
 BCG does not require or specifically recommend any of them for certification.

 Brigham Young University

-This fourteen-week program offered by the BU Center for Professional Education provides classes in basic research, problem solving, evidence evaluation, documentation, and more.
-The course is available in a classroom setting at its Boston, Massachusetts, campus, as well as online.
+This online fourteen-week program offered by the BU Center for Professional Education provides classes in basic research, problem solving, evidence evaluation, documentation, and more.

 University of Toronto, St. Michael’s College: National Institute for Genealogical Studies (NIGS)